digital-futures-academy/airport-challenge/README.md

 ```
 #### Tests

-1. test that @Plane passed to the landPlane is not already in the planesAtAirport array.
+1. test that landPlane returns false when trying to add a plane that's already in the planesAtAirport array.
 2. test that the planesAtAirport length shouldn't change after calling landPlane.